klosworks/cpponvim/README.md

 # cpponvim

-This is an attempt at providing a working, versioned, well documented configuration for programming in C++ on Ubuntu using NeoVim.
+This is an attempt at providing a working, versioned, well documented configuration for programming in C++ on Ubuntu using NeoVim (a vim clone).

-NeoVim is basically the Vim editor rewritten for more speed and plugin potential.
+NeoVim is basically the Vim editor rewritten for more speed, responsiveness and plugin potential.
 If you are a Vim user, you will be able to use it without any learning step.
-If you are not a vim user, then any tutorial for Vim will apply to NeoVim.
+If you are a new vim user, any general tutorial for Vim will apply to NeoVim.
+Only a tiny minority of plugins will be different on NeoVim.
+You can assume that any Vim plugin works on NeoVim until proven otherwise.
-NeoVim can be installed using apt-get on Ubuntu so don't worry about the installation.

 ## Environment